Coronavirus in Africa: 42 countries infected, 12 virus-free [Breakdown] | Africanews

 - Zimbabwe late Friday confirmed its index case, becoming 38th infected country and 5th in the southern Africa region

-- Uganda, Eritrea, recorded
+- Uganda, Eritrea, Angola and Madagascar recorded index case on Saturday, March 21

 North Africa